 - Elections and Voting

 The Annual Town Election will be held on Monday, March 27, 2023

-Polls will be located at the Council on Aging Center, 1 Icehouse Road and will be open from 6:00 AM - 8:00 PM.
+Polls will be located at the CENTER at Medfield, 1 Icehouse Road and will be open from 6:00 AM - 8:00 PM.
 The last day to register to vote to participate in the Annual Town Election is Friday, March 17th 2023 at 5:00 PM.

 - Beginning July 22, 2022, the voter registration deadline for all elections and town meetings will be 10 calendar days before the date of the meeting or election.